freecooperunion/disorientation/index.md

 ---

 **A note on abridgement.**
-Much of the content in this reader has been <strike>hacked and slashed</strike> edited to fit within these pages.
-You can access unabridged versions of the works — and other content like videos and an interactive timeline — at our website.
+Much of the content in this reader has been <strike>hacked and slashed</strike> edited for brevity.
+Where we have abridged content, we will provide links to unabridged versions.

 **Correct us if we’re wrong.**
 We’ve been compiling information for three years, but we’re still learning.
 We did our best to fact-check before printing, but we’ll do our best to amend inaccuracies.